-The English major consists of twelve courses (36 credits), seven of which are either prescribed or must be drawn from a particular group of courses:
+The English major consists of twelve courses (36 credits), six of which are either prescribed or must be drawn from a particular group of courses.

 All major courses must be completed with at least a grade of C or better.